matwerber1/aws-s3-enable-analytics-all-buckets/README.md

 # AWS S3 Analytics Enabler Tool

-This tool simply enables S3 analytics on all buckets.
+This tool enables S3 analytics on all buckets for a given region and configures the reports to be delivered to a central reporting bucket.

+When S3 analytics reports are configured for delivery to another bucket, the destination bucket must be in the same region as the source bucket.
+This tool will skip over source buckets that are not in the same region as the report bucket you specify.

 # Support for Athena